Stratifications in good reductions of Shimura varieties of abelian type: Introduction

 We also study the relations between the Newton stratification, Ekedahl-Oort stratification, and central leaves using the group theoretic methods in \cite{Nie Sian, coxeter type, fully H-N decomp}.
 The main results are summarized as follows, cf. Proposition \ref{minimal E-O for ab type}, Corollary \ref{C:ordinary}, Examples \ref{E:ordinary}, Propositions \ref{P: EO and Newton} and \ref{E-O NP for ab cox}.
 As above, after fixing a prime to $p$ level $K^p\subset G(\mathbb{A}_f^p)$, we simply write $\ES_0=\ES_{K_pK^p,0}(G,X)$.
-Note that there is no confusion for the notion of central leaves in the following theorem. \begin{introth} \begin{enumerate} \item Each Newton stratum contains a minimal Ekedahl-Oort stratum (i.e. an Ekedahl-Oort stratum which is a central leaf).
+Note that there is no confusion for the notion of central leaves in the following theorem. \begin{introth} \begin{enumerate} \item Assume that each central leaf is non-empty (which holds when $p>2$).
+Each Newton stratum contains a minimal Ekedahl-Oort stratum (i.e. an Ekedahl-Oort stratum which is a central leaf).
 Moreover, if $G$ splits, then each Newton stratum contains a unique minimal Ekedahl-Oort stratum. \item The ordinary Ekedahl-Oort stratum (i.e. the open Ekedahl-Oort stratum) coincides with the $\mu$-ordinary locus (i.e. the open Newton stratum), which is a central leaf.
-In particular the $\mu$-ordinary locus is open dense in $\ES_0$. \item For any $[b]\in B(G,\mu)$ and $w\in {}^JW$, we have where $X_{w}(b):=\{gK\mid g^{-1}b\sigma(g)\in K\cdot_\sigma \mathcal{I}w\mathcal{I}\}\subseteq G(L)/K$, with $L=W(\overline{\kappa})_\Q, W=W(\overline{\kappa}), K=G(W)$, $\sigma$ is the Frobenius on $L$ and $W$, $\mathcal{I}\subset G(L)$ is the Iwahori subgroup, and $K\cdot_\sigma \mathcal{I}w\mathcal{I}$ is as in \ref{the set Z}. \item Let $(G,X)$ be a Shimura datum of abelian type with good reduction at $p$ whose attached pair $(G_{\mathbb{Q}_p},\mu)$ is fully Hodge-Newton decomposable (cf. Definition \ref{D:fully HN} and \cite{fully H-N decomp}), then \begin{enumerate} \item each Newton stratum of $\ES_0$ is a union of Ekedahl-Oort strata;
+In particular the $\mu$-ordinary locus is open dense in $\ES_0$. \item Assume that each central leaf is non-empty (which holds when $p>2$).
+For any $[b]\in B(G,\mu)$ and $w\in {}^JW$ (which we view as an element of the $\mu$-admissible subset of the extended affine Weyl group, cf. \ref{admi and EO elements} and \ref{EO and G-zips}), we have where $X_{w}(b):=\{gK\mid g^{-1}b\sigma(g)\in K\cdot_\sigma \mathcal{I}w\mathcal{I}\}\subseteq G(L)/K$, with $L=W(\overline{\kappa})_\Q, W=W(\overline{\kappa}), K=G(W)$, $\sigma$ is the Frobenius on $L$ and $W$, $\mathcal{I}\subset G(L)$ is the Iwahori subgroup, and $K\cdot_\sigma \mathcal{I}w\mathcal{I}$ is as in \ref{the set Z}. \item Let $(G,X)$ be a Shimura datum of abelian type with good reduction at $p$ whose attached pair $(G_{\mathbb{Q}_p},\mu)$ is fully Hodge-Newton decomposable (cf. Definition \ref{D:fully HN} and \cite{fully H-N decomp}), then \begin{enumerate} \item each Newton stratum of $\ES_0$ is a union of Ekedahl-Oort strata;

 \item each Ekedahl-Oort stratum in a non-basic Newton stratum is a central leaf, and it is open and closed in the Newton stratum, in particular, non-basic Newton strata are smooth;